manips-sai-org/sai2-interfaces/docs/ui_elements_details/00-fundamentals/README.md

 <title>TITLE</title>
 ```

 The below snippet is split into two parts.
 The first part is CSS stylesheets and mostly from external libraries.
-The second chunk is JavaScript library imports that sai2-interfaces uses.
-Finally, the last chunk imports everything from sai2-interfaces.
+The second chunk is JavaScript library imports that sai-interfaces uses.
+Finally, the last chunk imports everything from sai-interfaces.
 In general, when you're creating a new interface, just copy this in.

 ```
 <!-- Global and utility stylesheets -->